Home on the Range (2004 film): Songs

 Original songs performed in the film include:

 Release

-Home on the Range was scheduled for a 2003 release, while Brother Bear was originally slated for a spring 2004 release.
-However, Disney announced that the release dates were switched with both movies.
+Home on the Range was initially scheduled for a 2003 release, while Brother Bear was originally slated for a spring 2004 release.
+However, Disney switched the release dates.
 Contrary to speculation, news writer Jim Hill stated the release date switch was not because Home on the Range was suffering from story rewrites, but to promote Brother Bear on the Platinum Edition release of The Lion King.

+Marketing

+The teaser trailer was released in May 2003.
+It was first attached to the theatrical release of Finding Nemo.
+The teaser was later attached to the theatrical screenings of Rugrats Go Wild, Sinbad: Legend of the Seven Seas, and Freaky Friday.
+And was later attached to other Disney home video releases.
+The next trailer for the film was released in November 2003 and was attached to the theatrical screenings of Brother Bear, Looney Tunes: Back in Action and the limited release of Clifford's Really Big Movie.

 Home media

 Home on the Range was released on VHS and DVD on September 14, 2004.
-The DVD came with an animated short featuring the film's voice cast and animated intros to the DVD menu featuring the same cast.
-It was released on Blu-ray on July 3, 2012.
+The DVD came with an animated short, A Dairy Tale, a series of 18 little shorts called the Joke Corral, and animated intros to the DVD menu.
+All three featuring the voice cast from the film.
+The film was released on Blu-ray on July 3, 2012.